February 3rd 2012

 MAY 8th 2015

 Just when I thought my haltering problems were beginning to be a thing of the past, I find that both Dillon and Toby are refusing.
 Oh dear, I really do seem to have more problems than most.
 Help!!

-So much easier when the llamas are hungry..and biddable!
+I can even get a halter on Dillon, right now.
+And even Toby!
+It's so much easier when the llamas are hungry..and biddable!
 I wish they were always like this.
 Haltering is a dream at present but will it last?
 I would have thought that with haltering and rewarding over and over and over again, there would eventually be an association in their tiny minds between halktering and something pleasant.

 FEBRUARY 11th 2011

 I find this so amazing.
 I think I'll wake up and find it's all been a dream:

 After almost 10 years of trying and failing, after what must be hundreds, if not thousands of hours of trying different methods, different styles of halter, I suddenly find that David (yes David) drops his willing muzzle into the noseband of his halter and allows me to do it up.
 I CANNOT BELIEVE IT ! !
 I have done nothing different.
 I haven't used a new collar.
 I haven't "upped" the motivating reward.

 There are so many things about llamas that mystify me.
 I have never been so mystified as I am today!

 Video clip of the many, many haltering problems I've had .You can read lots about it on the right!